AlfredUg/adenoMetagenTraining/README.md

-# Metagenomics training @MRC/UVRI and LSTHM
+# Metagenomics training @MRC/UVRI and LSHTM

 See details at https://alfredug.github.io/adenoMetagenTraining/